Gymnospermium albertii: Range

-Native to rocky hillsides in Soviet Central Asia (Uzbekistan, Tajikistan, Turkmenistan, and Kazakhstan).
+It is native to rocky hillsides in Central Asia (Uzbekistan, Tajikistan, Turkmenistan, and Kazakhstan).

 Cultivation

 Easily raised from seed.
 Very hardy.
 Successful in open, well-drained soil.
 Grows well in unheated glasshouses.

 Etymology

 Gymnospermium derived from Greek, meaning 'naked seed'.
 Albertii is named for Johann Albert Von Regel, collector of the type specimen and son of the author of the species, Eduard August von Regel.